 – “View my free report”

-– “Begin my free trial” ← Although that’s a popular CTA, I would never use it.
+– “Begin my free trial” ← Although that’s a popular CTA, we would never use it.
 Why?
 Because nobody wants to start a trial that’s going to expire and ask for more money. – “Import my data now” ← Again, a popular CTA, but one we’d never use.
 Why?
 Because it sounds like it’s going to involve boring work, and nobody wants to do extra work.

 – “Start using the app NOW” ← There!
 Much better.
 See the difference?

 18 | Make your CTA button stand out

-Make it bold.
-Make it bright.
-Make it contrast with the surrounding page.
+- In contrast with the surrounding page.

 In short, make your CTA button the most eye-catching element on your page.

-19 | Get rid of outbound links
+19 | Get rid of unnecessary links

 Each time you offer to take your visitor away from your landing page, you’re giving them another reason not to click your CTA button.
 A lot of business owners (and even marketers for Fortune 500 companies) love to load their landing pages up with all kinds of nav bars, menus and links to other areas of the site.

 (Take a look at this page by Rogers Wireless and tell me you know what to do…)

 This typically happens because they don’t have a single, clear goal for their landing page.
-The instant a visitor lands on your page, your goal should be to get them to do one thing, and ONE THING ONLY: click that CTA button.
+The instant a visitor lands on your page, your goal should be to get them to do one thing, and one thing only: click that CTA button.

 20 | Give people something in return for their contact info

 You can hugely boost your conversions just by giving people a little something in exchange for their personal info.
 You know, so it feels more like a trade.
 It doesn’t have to be anything major.
 Just something that feels exclusive: